-The percentage of adults in Fremont who are college-educated is close to the national average for all communities of 21.84%: 19.30% of the adults in Fremont have a bachelor's degree or advanced degree.
+In terms of college education, Fremont is nearly on par with the US average for all cities of 21.84%: 19.30% of adults 25 and older in Fremont have a bachelor's degree or advanced degree.

 The per capita income in Fremont in 2010 was $23,107, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $92,428 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.

 Fremont is a somewhat ethnically-diverse city.
 The people who call Fremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fremont residents report their race to be White, followed by Asian.
 Fremont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.48% of the city’s residents.
 Important ancestries of people in Fremont include Irish, English, Czech, and Swedish.